tomfiq/fire-detection-himawari-firms/README.md

   - implements and uses custom Keras callbacks such as `CustomModelCheckpoint` and `CustomHistory`,
   - trains the model and computes the pixel-wise and object-wise metrics reported in the manuscript.

-You may also include:

-- `README.md` (this file),
-- `requirements.txt` (Python dependencies),
-- optionally a `callbacks.py` module if you decide to move the custom callbacks out of the notebook.

 ---

 ## Data sources